wordswords/dotfiles/README.md

 It will show you how many warnings or errors there are, and the line number of the first one.
 You should be able to skip between warnings/errors with the `<Left>` and `<Right>` keys.

+When you are searching through the file with `/` then it shows you: your term, how many matches there are of your term, and which one you're on.

 Other info displayed includes File Format, file type detected, current line of code / total lines of code, current column number / total columns, and so on.